thigs0/SIMPLEX/README.md

 # SIMPLEX
-Create the simplex algoritmo in Julia language
+Create the simplex algorithm in Julia language